HNordholm/HNordholm/README.md

 - Audience segmentation
 - Traffic source evaluation and engagement metrics

-All reports are created in Rmarkdown and exported as PDFs with annotated GA4 visuals.
+All reports are created in Rmarkdown and exported as PDFs with annotated GA4 visuals and looker reports.
  [View the latest report](https://github.com/HNordholm/weekly-GA4-reporting-/blob/main/Week19/w19report.pdf)

 ---